 When to Capitalize People’s Titles

 When should you capitalize someone’s title?
-I get this question quite often so here are some guidelines:
+We get this question quite often so here are some rules and guidelines:

 Margaret Haines, Chairperson